oldnomad/udotool/doc/MANUAL.md

   need it before any input emulation command, you should use `udotool` command `open` (see below).

+### Condition expressions

+Command `if` supports condition expressions which may include parenthesized expressions and following operators (in order of decreasing precedence):

+- `-not` for unary logical negation.
+- `-lt`, `-gt`, `-le`, and `-ge` for numeric comparisons.
+- `-eq` and `-ne` for equality comparisons.
+- `-and` for logical conjunction.
+- `-or` for logical disjunction.

+Parameters of all operators should be numeric (floating-point or integer).
+Arithmetic operators are not supported, use arithmetic expansion if you need them.

+When numbers occur in logical context, zero is false, and any non-zero value is true.

 ## Generic commands

 Generic commands are not related to input emulation directly.
 They are